 The best way to deal with it would be to recommend documentaries and blogs to help them further educate themselves, that way they don’t rely on you as a bank of information.

-Is it hard to go vegan?
+How hard is it to go vegan?

 The world does eat a lot of meat and dairy.
 Being a vegan comes with the challenge of being more creative with ingredient combinations, finding restaurants that cater for us, and having to be that point of education for those who don’t understand you.